asabuncuoglu13/faid/README.md

 > **Research Preview Disclaimer:** This repository contains code, data, and materials that are part of an ongoing research project.
 Please note that the work is in a **research preview** stage and may produce incomplete or inconsistent results.
 Use at your own discretion, and feel free to contribute or report any issues.

-This repository showcases the use of existing metadata for fairness monitoring.
+This repository showcases leveraging the use of metadata in fairness monitoring.

 > See all demos: [Demo List](./demos/README.md)